The best documentation and AI assistant for Mattermost teams

 Full security posture is published at trust.falconer.com.

 Falconer on-premises is the same product as Falconer cloud: same agent, same editor, same integrations, deployed inside your environment.
-Pick the tier that matches your compliance profile.
+Pick the option that matches your compliance profile.

 |---|---|---|